SUSE-Developer-Community/sandbox-welcome-content/content/cli.md

 This should show a list of applications, their state, how many instances are running, their quotas, and any URLs being routed to them.

-To switch to the "dev" space, use
+To switch to the "dev" space, use:

 ```bash
 cf target -s dev